JuliaSpace/SatelliteAnalysis.jl/docs/src/man/ground_facilities/ground_facility_visibility_circle.md

 !!! note
-    If we want only to verify if a satellite has line-of-sight to a ground facility, see the function [`is_ground_facility_visible`](@ref).
+    If we want to verify if a satellite has line-of-sight to a ground facility, see the function [`is_ground_facility_visible`](@ref).

 ## Examples